read-file

 The read_file

 tool examines the contents of files in a project.
-It allows Roo to understand code, configuration files, and documentation to provide better assistance.
+It allows Roo to understand code, configuration files, documentation, and now images to provide better assistance.

 Parameters